 The strategy is to create and follow case plans, which are designed to identify youth's static and dynamic characteristics, traits, problems, or issues of an individual that directly relate to their likelihood to re-offend and commit another crime, providing a "road map" for how to best address these needs.
-Thus, case plans enhance all JJCPA funded programs.
+Thus, case plans enhance all the institution's JJCPA funded programs.

-B. Regional Agreement
+B. Regional Agreements